danielcurtis/gatsby-mdx-netlify/README.md

 After committing, you can start the project up again with `gatsby develop` and you should get an output from the CLI for the URL to visit the CMS UI.

+You should be able to access the CMS locally and make changes.
+Changes are pushed directly to main, so you'll have to pull them from origin to see them.

+In production, you can make changes at https://your-awesome-site/admin.
+Netlify CMS uses GitHub for authentication.
+You'll have to get API keys from GitHub, [as described in Netlify's docs.](https://docs.netlify.com/visitor-access/oauth-provider-tokens/#using-an-authentication-provider)

 ## Contributing

 I'm definitely open to contributions!
 I'd love to see this project grow beyond me.
 However, not every PR will be merged.
 The general guidelines for contributing are: